Hard Asset Reserve

 The Office takes Foundation Reserve engagements with the same structural treatment as the private-client tiers because the questions are the same.
 Whether the reserve is $300,000 or $3,000,000, the situation must be framed, the allocation must be considered against the broader portfolio, the custody must be architected, the form must be selected for the holding period, the titling must be coordinated, the implementation must be sequenced, the exit must be written, and the open questions must be named.
 The brief is the same eight sections; the allocation and the form mix scale to the engagement.

-Custody at this tier defaults to the Utah-based Precious Metals Vault — typically the most cost-efficient and operationally responsive option in the panel — with Brinks and IDS available on request and framed alongside it in §03 of the brief.
+Custody at this tier defaults to the Utah-based Precious Metals Vault — operationally responsive (the metal is held at the facility, so sells settle without inter-facility movement), fully insured under all-risk coverage, with the negotiated wholesale rate passed through to the client without markup — with IDS or Brinks available on request and framed alongside it in §03 of the brief.
 Form composition leans toward kilo gold and sovereign bullion coinage; Good Delivery formats become practical above $1,000,000.
 As the allocation grows, the engagement moves into Strategic Reserve, Private Reserve, or Family Reserve without re-starting the relationship.

 The deliverable, specified.